Welcome to the NORENSE-website

 RoSE: Research on Steiner Education is a peer-reviewed online research journal with focus on Waldorf Steiner education.

-Aims and strategies
+Vision and strategies

 As an alternative to the public educational systems in the Nordic countries, Waldorf Steiner education needs to be supported by research in manifold ways.
 Research can aid and initiate developments and new knowledge on all levels from kindergartens and schools to higher education and social therapeutic institutions.
 NORENSE aims at supporting qualified research that in its turn will provide insights and impulses for development to the different aspects of Waldorf Steiner education.
 The higher educational institutions are key factors here since they both disseminate relevant research to future and current practitioners, and also conduct research as part of their institutional policy and responsibility.